 How Brianna’s eating disorder began

-So when I was 15 years old my science teacher organized this trip and then picked about 20 different kids to go on this trip.
-There was a lot of inappropriate discussion about my body from my teacher during this trip, and inappropriate touching from him and that completely changed my perception of my body.
+So when I was 15 years old my science teacher organized this trip.
+She then picked about 20 different kids to go on this trip.
+There was a lot of inappropriate discussion about my body from my teacher during this trip.
+There was also inappropriate touching from him and that completely changed my perception of my body.

-It was probably one of the first times I really thought about the way that I looked and how other people, especially men or boys perceived me.
+It was probably one of the first times I really thought about the way that I looked.
+Especially how men or boys perceived me.
 And I came back from that trip a completely different kid than I left.

 And it completely changed the trajectory of the next couple of years of my life.